 Data from Kenya, Nigeria, South Africa and Uganda allows us to address governments and the international community and helps shape the work we do in these regions.

-We also bring together groups of like-minded people, from top leaders and thinkers represented in our Atlantis Group to our Varkey Teacher Ambassador community, to improve education for young people.
+We also bring together groups of like-minded people, from top leaders and thinkers represented in our Atlantis Group to our Global Teacher Prize Ambassador community, to improve education for young people.